California superintendent not sure Antifa teacher had been reported before Project Veritas exposed him

 The Natomas Unified School District is moving to fire teacher Gabriel Gipe over his remarks in a Project Veritas video and code of conduct violations

-The California superintendent who presided over the firing of a pro-Antifa, pro-Communism teacher admitted that he does not know whether the teacher's alleged attempts to indoctrinate his classes had been reported by concerned parents or students before a Project Veritas video exposed them.
+The California superintendent who is presiding over the firing of a pro-Antifa, pro-Communism teacher admitted that he does not know whether the teacher's alleged attempts to indoctrinate his classes had been reported by concerned parents or students before a Project Veritas video exposed them.
 He asked any parent or student who had previously reported the teacher to reach out.

 Natomas Unified School District Superintendent Chris Evans told Fox News Thursday that district investigators have so far been unable to locate any reports from concerned families.
 But he said that if they exist – that’s another problem that needs to be addressed.